 The Associated Press reports that a judge in Conroe, Texas, agreed to the plea deal.

-As we reported in September, Peterson faced a misdemeanor charge of reckless assault related to an injury to one of his sons, who was visiting Peterson in Texas in May.
+As we reported in September, Peterson was facing felony child abuse charges related to an injury to one of his sons who was visiting Peterson in Texas in May.
 The boy's mother noticed his injuries when he returned home to Minnesota.
 She took him to a doctor, who contacted authorities in Texas to report Peterson.

 Peterson has maintained that he did not intend to harm his son, but the Vikings banned him from team activities.
 It's unclear how today's plea deal affects his status.

 The case reignited the debate over corporal punishment in the U.S., where a majority of parents still use it to discipline their children.

 Elizabeth Gershoff, a professor of psychology at the University of Texas at Austin, told NPR in September that around three-quarters of American parents spank their children at least once a year or so.
 And, she said, corporal punishment is legal in 19 states.